danhtrinhdevelopermay/BackendMXH/APP_INTRODUCTION.md

 ## 📲 Download Today!

-Join Layedia to start connecting with friends, sharing memorable moments, and experiencing social media your way!
+Join Shatter to start connecting with friends, sharing memorable moments, and experiencing social media your way!

 ---

-*Layedia - Where every connection matters* ✨
+*Shatter - Where every connection matters* ✨